 We have experienced and hardworking tradesmen and our overriding aim is to ensure our customers get a beautiful classic floor, a floor which has been installed correctly, a floor which will add value and provide many years of great service.

-James Henry is owned and managed by Chris Northmore and Linda Patterson.
-The company commenced in 2006 and now occupies a 1500m2 workshop, warehouse and showroom in the South Pacific Industrial Park in Upper Hutt.
-We have 18 permanent staff.
+James Henry is owned and managed by Chris Northmore.
+The company commenced in 2006 and we now have 22 permanent staff.

 The business operates in two business streams.
 The ‘Factory’ business includes all timber purchases, remanufacturing and warehousing activities and sells timber and flooring to either our installation business or directly to homeowners, other installers, builders and commercial customers.
 The ‘Installation’ business covers all design, supply, installation, sanding and coating work for our customers.

 Our business is unique because it effectively bridges the gap between rough and ready demolition contractors and architects and interior designers and their clients.
 The recycled timber look is very popular, but had never found much favour with building contractors because of inconsistent supply, variable quality, moisture problems and the ever present risk of nails in the timber.
 We have put processes in place which have effectively eliminated these downsides and can supply a full range of sizes in various species and deliver consistently uniform, dry, de-nailed and metal detected product which builders can then use with confidence.